 Can dogs have oranges all the time?
 Oranges are fine for most dogs to eat, but they can be unhealthy in some circumstances.

-The AKC warns that while the citrus fruits are low in sodium, they are high in natural sugars.
+While citrus fruits are low in sodium, they are high in natural sugars.
 Because of the sugars, oranges are not the best treat for overweight dogs.

 Read on to find out how sugar can affect your dog’s health.